 How To Move JPEG Images From Lightroom To Photoshop

-Written by Steve Patterson.
-In this tutorial, we'll learn how to seamlessly move a JPEG image from Adobe Lightroom over to Photoshop for further editing, and then how to move the edited version back to Lightroom when we're done!
-I'll be using Lightroom CC and Photoshop CC.
+Learn how to seamlessly move a JPEG image from Adobe Lightroom over to Photoshop for further editing.
+Then learn how to move the edited version back to Lightroom when you're done!
+For Lightroom CC and Photoshop CC.

 As we learned in the previous tutorial on how to move raw files between Lightroom and Photoshop, Lightroom is primarily a raw image processor, meaning it was designed for improving and enhancing the look of photos that were captured and saved by your camera in the raw file format.
 Yet Lightroom can also be used just as easily with non-raw files such as JPEG, TIFF and Photoshop's own PSD format.